How did The Minimalist Lifestyle Movement begin?

 Minimalism in Art and Design

-Minimalism’s influence extended beyond the art world and began to infiltrate various design disciplines, including architecture and interior design.
+Minimalism’s influence extended beyond art and began infiltrating various design disciplines, including architecture and interior design.

 Characteristics of Minimalist Art